wendyverdonk93/docs/content/faq/PSD2/can-I-still-apply-surcharges.md

 title : "Can I still apply surcharges?"
 weight: 3
 meta_title: "FAQ PSD2 - Apply surcharges - MultiSafepay Support"
-meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
-As well as Support pages for Payment Method, Tools and General Questions.
-You can also find the contact details of our Support Team and Integration Team."
+meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
+You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---
 > 27.09.2019 - We constantly update the contents of this document.
 You should expect new information to surface anytime, as specifics about the implementation of the new directive are still being worked on.